qskeksq/Basic/README.md

-# Basic for Java programming
+# Basics for Java programming

 ## Contents